openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

   a Course Update`.

 * Review the files on the **Files & Uploads** page.
-To update a file that contains references to course-related dates, you will need to:
+To update a file that contains references to course-related dates, you must complete the following steps.

-  #.
-Locate the source file.
+  1. Locate the source file.
-  #.
-Change course-related dates in the file.
+  2. Change course-related dates in the file.
-  #.
-Upload the revised version of the file.
+  3. Upload the revised version of the file.

   .. note:: If you use the same file name when you upload a revised file, links to that file in course components and course handouts will continue to